vanhoutk/DistributedFileSystem/authenticationServer/README.md

 ## Authentication Server

-This directory the authentication service for the distributed file system.
+This directory contains the authentication service for the distributed file system.

 The two functions of the authentication service are: